Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Comparative questions require analyzing similarities and differences between texts, testing deeper understanding. - In math, what is a variable?
+Rationale: Comparative questions require analyzing similarities and differences between texts, testing deeper understanding.

 A. Fixed number